troy-skim/text-analysis-exercise/README.md

 - The program must be able to analyze any text file, but an example file must be included in the submission.
 - The user must be able to enter as many tics as they would like, separated by commas, with or without spaces.
-- Those tics can either be single words, such as "uh" and "like", or multi-word such as "uh huh" and "you know" - the code must accommodate these as well.
+- Those tics can be assumed to be single words, such as "uh" and "like", and not multi-word tics such as "uh huh" and "you know".
 - The list of tics entered by the user must be stored in an array, not an ArrayList or any other array-like data structure.
 - You must use separate methods for each component of the analysis.
 At the least, this includes:
   1. asking the user which text file to open.